 Tonkon Torp is committed to developing a workforce that is diverse and represents the perspectives and experiences of our clients and communities.
 We, along with our clients, recognize diversity and inclusiveness as imperative to business success.
 Diversity strengthens us as a firm, as it expands our talent pool, enhances our responsiveness to clients, and adds valuable breadth and depth of perspective to the complex problems we help our clients solve.

 Workforce diversity within the firm

 We are building a diverse workforce by both evolution and design.
-Diversity has been one of our core values for a decade.
+Diversity has been one of our core values for over a decade.
 We strive to promote a workplace that is effective in recruiting and retaining diverse staff, law students, law graduates and lateral candidates.
 The firm continues to work on creating a culture and developing policies which encourage individuals of diverse backgrounds to join and remain with the firm.
 Our commitment to these initiatives is paying off, with diversity increasing among both our lawyers and staff.

 Steps we have taken to promote a diverse workforce and inclusive work environment include: